ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 Please scroll back up and read the "Installing Microsoft Visual C++ and .NET" warning.
 These prequisities are required for the MO2 plugin to work correctly.

+If you are playing on Linux, get instructions at the bottom!

 ### 2.)
 Basics

 At no point in installing Listo do you need to manually download Mod Organizer 2.
 A MO2 "portable instance" will come pre-packed in Listo's download from Wabbajack.
 There will be a Mod Organizer 2.exe in the folder where Listo is installed used to launch the portable instance just for Listo.
 There is no reason to install MO2 manually.
 You do not need the Baldur's Gate 3 Mod Manager, you do not need to download the BG3 Script Extender, and you do not need Vortex.
 MO2 does the old Mod Manager's job, script extender is pre-packaged with Listo, and the whole point of Wabbajack is to ditch Vortex.